10Duke Enterprise C++ SDK

 For details, see Identity-based licensing.

-Saving and restoring the client state
+Save and restore the client state

 std::shared_ptr<::TendukeClient> tendukeClient = ...;